 If you need to file a claim for auto or home

-If you suffer damage and need to file a claim, it’s important to know if you’re dealing with a self-insured business so you know where to get help to resolve your complaint or issue.
+If you suffer damage and need to file a claim, it’s important to know if you’re dealing with a self-insured business.
+This way you'll know where to get help to resolve your complaint or issue.
 Self-insured plans are not subject to Washington state insurance laws.
 This means if you have an issue, we can’t help you resolve it.

 To settle a claim, you may be successful if you directly communicate with the self-insured business, or you might need to contact an attorney for advice.
 If you still can’t settle your claim, you may need to let the courts review the matter and make a settlement decision.

 If you’re still not sure and have questions about the process, give us a call at 800-562-6900.